mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Cover Art Fetcher*
 ![Cover Art Fetcher]({static}/images/news/coverartfetcher.png)

-With this side project and Its little mergeable small steps and the bugs that I have encountered.
-I have learned a lot related to the QT Network, network statuses, delaying the requests with a reasonable amount of time due to rate limiting of the service, informing the user about the status of the process, user cases, debugging and testing, activity diagram 'Swimlane' and UML State charts and more on...

 ##### *Track Suggestion Feature*

 This is the main part of the project.
 In my opinion Track Suggestion is a cool feature for a DJ app.
 Getting a hint for the next track at right time would be so precious for a DJ.
 But the possibility of the finding correct track has also the same amount of difficulty.

-Since the status of the related PR is not merged yet, I will tell you what is on that branch in this section and what is left to do in the Future Work section.

 To find similar tracks, we have used Last.fm Thanks to their [API](https://www.last.fm/api) we can get track suggestions by just providing the Artist and Title.
 What is changed is basically on the library sidebar, there is a new feature called "Track Suggestion" which can be turned on or turned off on the preferences page.
 There are five different sub-menus located under this feature.
 Four of them belong to the decks and one of them belongs to the user's choice.
 When a track is placed on a deck, the correlated sub-menu changes to the `Artist | Track Title`.
 If the user clicks on that menu a new library is populated.
 If the suggestions are fetched before the user will be retrieved from the database, If it is not, the user will see a button that says `Load Track Suggestions For Artist | Track Title`.
 After this button is pressed, we send the request and get the response cached in the database.

 The new library is an External Library.
 The located tracks are not available for to play, because they are only text retrieved from Last.fm.
 But the tracks listed in that library can give an idea to the DJ about what to play next.
 DJ can see a title or an artist and this can help about picking the next song.

 There is a problem with the Last.fm service, when the track or artist name is misspelled the suggestions can not be fetched.
 Also for some tracks, there is no suggestion available on the Last.fm servers.
 To fix this issue, there was another service implementation that was in process, to get the same bpm or key.

-This has taught me a lot about databases, schema, and SQL execution and I have learned that the original library and the external library should have stored separately.

 *Track Suggestion Feature*
 ![Track Suggestion Feature]({static}/images/news/tracksuggestionfeature.png)